fedgut/Dog-care-services-API/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues and feature requests are welcome!

 Feel free to check the [issues page](issues/).